Vancouver Canucks

-The Vancouver Canucks (colloquially known as the Nucks) are a professional ice hockey team based in Vancouver.
-They compete in the National Hockey League (NHL) as a member of the Pacific Division of the Western Conference, and play their home games at Rogers Arena.
-Rick Tocchet is the head coach, Jim Rutherford serves as the president of hockey operations, and Patrik Allvin serves as the general manager.
+The Vancouver Canucks are a professional ice hockey team based in Vancouver.
+The Canucks compete in the National Hockey League (NHL) as a member of the Pacific Division in the Western Conference.
+The team plays its home games at Rogers Arena.
+Adam Foote is the head coach, Jim Rutherford serves as the president of hockey operations and Patrik Allvin serves as the general manager.

 The Canucks joined the league in 1970 as an expansion team along with the Buffalo Sabres.
-In its NHL history, the team has advanced to the Stanley Cup Finals three times, losing to the New York Islanders in 1982, the New York Rangers in 1994 and the Boston Bruins in 2011.
-They have won the Presidents' Trophy in back-to-back seasons as the team with the league's best regular-season record in the 2010–11 and 2011–12 seasons.
-They won three division titles as a member of the Smythe Division from 1974 to 1993, and seven titles as a member of the Northwest Division from 1998 to 2013.
-The Canucks, along with the Sabres, are the two oldest teams to have never won the Stanley Cup.
+The team has advanced to the Stanley Cup Final three times, losing to the New York Islanders in 1982, the New York Rangers in 1994 and the Boston Bruins in 2011.
+They have won the Presidents' Trophy in back-to-back seasons as the team with the league's best regular season record in both the 2010–11 and 2011–12 seasons.
+The Canucks have won three division titles as a member of the Smythe Division from 1974 to 1993, seven titles as a member of the Northwest Division from 1998 to 2013, and one title as a member of the Pacific Division in 2024.
+The Canucks, along with the Sabres, are the two oldest teams in the NHL to have never won the Stanley Cup.

-The Canucks have retired six players' jerseys in their history—Pavel Bure (10), Stan Smyl (12), Trevor Linden (16), Markus Naslund (19), Daniel Sedin (22) and Henrik Sedin (33); all but Bure and Daniel Sedin have served as team captain.
-All but Naslund were on one of the three Stanley Cup Finals rosters.
+The Canucks have retired six players' jerseys in their history—Pavel Bure (10), Stan Smyl (12), Trevor Linden (16), Markus Naslund (19), Daniel Sedin (22) and Henrik Sedin (33); all but Bure and Daniel Sedin have served as team captain, and all but Naslund were on one of the three Stanley Cup Final rosters.
 Smyl has the distinction of being the only Canuck to have his jersey number retired at their former arena, Pacific Coliseum.

 History

 Background and establishment

-The first professional ice hockey team based in Vancouver were the Vancouver Millionaires, formed by Frank and Lester Patrick.
+The first professional ice hockey team based in Vancouver was the Vancouver Millionaires, formed by Frank and Lester Patrick.
 Established in 1911, the Millionaires were one of three teams in the new Pacific Coast Hockey Association.
 To accommodate the Millionaires, the Patrick brothers directed the building of the Denman Arena, which was known at the time as the world's largest artificial ice rink.
 The arena was later destroyed in a fire in 1936.
 The Millionaires played for the Stanley Cup five times, winning over the Ottawa Senators in 1915 on home ice.
 It marked the first time the Stanley Cup was won by a West Coast team in the trophy's history.
 Absorbed by the Western Canada Hockey League in 1924, the team continued operations until folding at the end of the 1925–26 WHL season.

 From 1926 to 1970, Vancouver was home to only minor league teams.
 Most notably the present-day Canucks' minor league predecessor (also known as the Vancouver Canucks) played from 1945 to 1970 in the Pacific Coast Hockey League and the Western Hockey League.